opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Adds the red, green and blue values of the Up node content to the Down one, pixel by pixel.

-If no Down node is defined, the adding operation is applied to all the images underlaying the Up node content according to the Xsheet layering order.
+If no Down node is defined, the adding operation is applied to all the images underlaying the Up node content according to the Xsheet/Timeline layering order.

 The Intensity value expresses the percentage of values used in the addition; a negative value defines a subtraction instead of an addition.